will-lol/document-vault/English/Home Fire & Antigone/Comparitive essay.md

 #### Thesis statement
 Both Sophocles and Shamsie warn readers of the intolerance of opposing ideas, blindness and arrogant righteousness that pride can generate through the techniques and characteristics of the forms, play, and novel respectively.
 ## Structure
+### Body paragraph structure in a comparitive
+1. Always start with the topic sentence
+2. Introduce the first text and start explaining evidence
+3. Wrap up the evidence in a short concluding sentence
+4. Use a sign-posting word (In contrast, similarly) to signal a move to second text
+5. Talk about the second text (explain evidence)
+6. Conclude second text
+7. End with a linking sentence

 effects of Parvaiz's pride in his father

 1. Relationships are used to show the dangers of pride through the tragic hero characters of Karamat and Creon.